MengfeiD/O3N/README.md

 </div>

 ## 📰 News
-- **03/12/2026**: Repository initialized!
+- **03/12/2026**: Repository initialized.
 Please watch this repo for updates.
 Thank you for your interest in our work!

 ## 🤝 Publication:
 Please consider referencing this paper if you use the ```code``` or ```data``` from our work.